Call for the Best Deals : 0800 098 8877

 Positioning

-Also, if you are growing tomatoes in the same space, read our guide on When to plant Tomatoes in an unheated Greenhouse to coordinate your planting schedule effectively.
+If you are growing tomatoes in the same space, read our guide on when to plant tomatoes in an unheated greenhouse to coordinate your planting schedule.

-This is the content gap that trips up many beginners.
-Most modern greenhouse cucumbers are "parthenocarpic," meaning they produce fruit without pollination.
+This is the detail that trips up many beginners.
+Most modern greenhouse cucumbers are parthenocarpic, meaning they produce fruit without pollination.

 If a bee pollinates a greenhouse cucumber flower, the resulting fruit will be bitter and filled with hard seeds.
 To prevent this, you must identify and remove male flowers unless you are growing an all-female F1 variety.